 Talius Rollshutters stands as a great way to slash your electric bill.
 The initial cost of installation isn’t prohibitive, and the savings are evident from the get-go.
 Energy used for heating and cooling of most households account for 63% of total energy consumption*.

 With this in mind, the insulation provided by Talius rollshutters can be used to cool homes during the summer, and warm them in the winter.
 This significantly reduces the reliance on energy guzzling heating and cooling methods like heaters and air conditioning units.
 As an added benefit, when rollshutters are installed some insurance providers will also offer discounts to your annual premium due to the hindrance that rollshutters offer against crimes of opportunity.
-You can read more about that here.

 Consider Solar Panels

 This option isn’t for everyone because of the of the high cost of the initial installation.
 Coupled with the maintenance costs it can take a while before you get past the initial investment – sometimes several years.
-However, once that period has passed, the savings can be as much as 25-50% of your energy bill.
+However, once that period has passed, the savings from solar panels can be as much as 25-50% of your energy bill.
 This is definitely not a quick fix but it worth considering for the long term.